The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Both solutions seek to increase the hotel's revenue, but their approaches and mechanisms are different.
 The teams using each software are not the same and rarely have the opportunity to coordinate their actions.

 One - the RMS - will focus on the room, while the other - the CRM - will focus on the guest.
-Their objectives may also differ or even be contradictory:
+Their objectives may differ and, in some cases, even conflict:

-• A campaign by the Revenue Management team will aim to fill rooms during the off-peak season, even if it is only a few bookings, the main thing being that they are on the least-popular dates
+- A campaign by the Revenue Management team will aim to fill rooms during the off-peak season, , even if only a few bookings are made.
+The key goal is to target the least-popular dates

 How can we get these teams to work together?

-Eric Belluardo uses both solutions on a daily basis; his view that the two teams behind these two tools should work together and consult with each other to coordinate actions and pool the information that each team has.
+Eric Belluardo uses both solutions on a daily basis; his view is that the two teams behind these two tools should work together and consult each other to coordinate their actions while pooling the information that each team has.

-One real example of this is when marketing teams prepare the guest base interested in last-minute offers so that they can be reactive when Revenue Management has a slot available on nearby dates.
-It is in the best interest of the establishment to have these two teams working hand in hand, because once these off-peak dates have passed, the opportunity to generate turnover on them is lost.
+One real example of this is when marketing teams prepare a guest base interested in last-minute offers allowing them to be reactive when Revenue Management identifies available slots on nearby dates.
+It is in the establishment's best interest for these two teams to work closely together, as the opportunity to generate revenue is lost once these off-peak dates pass.

 "If last-minute offers don't work out, you can't make up for it because the date has passed.
 A constant increase in occupancy is an option, particularly for cash flow, and gives you the possibility of feeling out the market by charging a price to end up selling the last rooms at the last minute."